bhageena/scytale/README.md

-In Greek mythology, Spartans are said to have used Scytales as tools to deliver encrypted messages during military campaigns.
+In Greek mythology, Spartans are believed to have used Scytales as tools for encrypting and securely transmitting messages during military campaigns.

-Scytales were cylindrical structure with letters engraved on strip of parchment wound around it and used 'transposition cipher' mechanism.
+A Scytale consisted of a cylindrical structure with a strip of parchment wound around it.
+Messages were inscribed on the parchment, and the "transposition cipher" mechanism was used to rearrange the letters for encryption.
+Only those with an identical Scytale could decode the message.

-Scytale helps encrypt the selected files using some user-given-key and transmitt them to amazon servers usign AWS.
+Inspired by this ancient encryption technique, Scytale is a tool that encrypts selected files using a user-provided key and securely transmits them to Amazon servers via AWS.

-You can download the files but can't unlock them, if you don't have the key.

-God Bless!
+Files can be downloaded, but without the correct key, they remain locked and inaccessible.